Totes Isotoner: 2000s

 In July 2001, Bain Capital completes sale of Totes Isotoner to San Francisco private equity fund Swander Pace Capital.
 In December 2001, the company is reported to have "gone global" with "about 1000 employees" and "offices in New York, Toronto, London, Paris and Hong Kong".
 In 2006, Totes Isotoner buys ESNY, the casual footwear division of New York-based E.S.
 Originals Inc., whose particular product focus is fashion flip-flops and canvas shoes.
 MidOcean Partners, a New York based private equity firm targeting investments in the middle market, acquires Totes Isotoner in January 2007 in a $288 million deal.
 MidOcean helps the company to expand its product offerings globally completing five acquisitions, including Northern Cap and Glove, Acorn Products, Manzella, Just Sheepskin and Grandoe.

 2010s

 In 2014, MidOcean agrees to sell Totes Isotoner to Investcorp and Freeman Spogli & Co.
 The deal values Totes Isotoner at between $500 million and $600 million.
 Freeman Spogli fully exits its investment in Totes in 2019.
-In April 2019, Totes Isotoner registers the trademark "Totes Cirrus" for the purpose of launching in the final months of the year a lightweight and virtually compression-proof rainboot billed as "tough as boots, light as clouds" and using proprietary Everywear™ compound technology.
-In February 2020, Totes Isotoner uses the same technology to market "Sol Bounce" flip flops, slides and water shoes.
-The Everywear™ technology is also built in a new comfort footwear line from Isotoner, "Zenz," offering incredible comfort and lightness in a slip-on "you'll never want to take off."
-By 2020, totes UK confirms their bid to a more sustainable and environmentally friendly future, launching with a range of vegan slippers.
+In April 2019, Totes Isotoner registers the trademark "Totes Cirrus" for the purpose of launching in the final months of the year a lightweight and virtually compression-proof rainboot billed as "tough as boots, light as clouds" and using proprietary Everywear compound technology.

+2020s

+In February 2020, Totes Isotoner introduced "Sol Bounce" flip flops, slides and water shoes, using the Everywear technology.
+That technology was also built in a new comfort footwear line from Isotoner, "Zenz."
+By 2020, totes UK launched a range of vegan slippers.

+In June 2024, totes Isotoner was acquired by Marquee Brands and Randa Apparel & Accessories.